 Once you have selected a freelance writing niche, narrow down your target clients.

 Let’s look at my example.
 When I started out, I decided my niche to be technology.
-But, there are so many categories under technology.
-So, I decided to pitch to IT services management companies and after a few months, I focused on SaaS.
+There are many categories under technology, however.
+I decided to pitch to IT services companies and after a few months, I focused on SaaS.

 Similarly, you will need to work on narrowing your target clients.

 Once you have done this, create a freelance writing portfolio.
-Basically, take a few topics that your clients would be interested in and write.
+Take a few topics that your clients would be interested in and write.
 You can use LinkedIn Publisher or Medium for this.

 Relevant Read: Get Paid to Write: 70 Freelance Writing Jobs for Beginners